 Charles Gates Dawes: A Life

 Banker.
 Soldier.
 Statesman.
 Charles Gates Dawes was a larger-than-life businessman and politician whose career spanned two centuries.
-He served five presidents: William McKinley as campaign manager and the nation's youngest comptroller of the currency; Woodrow Wilson as the chief procurement officer for the Allied Forces during World War I; Warren G. Harding as the first director of the Bureau of the Budget; Calvin Coolidge as his vice president; and Herbert Hoover as Ambassador to the Court of St. James and the first president of the Reconstruction Finance Corporation.
-An outspoken and irreverent man (yes, our current president might even take lessons from Charlie!), Dawes had a heart of gold and the keen mind of a businessman.
-Winner of the 1925 Nobel Peace Prize for his efforts at preserving the post-World War I peace in Europe through his leadership on the Reparations Commission, Charlie Dawes has been forgotten by history - and deserves to be remembered and occasionally quoted.
+He served five presidents: William McKinley as campaign manager and the nation’s youngest comptroller of the currency; Woodrow Wilson as the chief procurement officer for the Allied Forces during World War I; Warren G. Harding as the first director of the Bureau of the Budget; Calvin Coolidge as his vice president; and Herbert Hoover as Ambassador to the Court of St. James and the first president of the Reconstruction Finance Corporation.
+An outspoken and irreverent man, Dawes had a heart of gold and the keen mind of a businessman.
+Winner of the 1925 Nobel Peace Prize for his efforts at preserving the post-World War I peace in Europe through his leadership on the Reparations Commission, Charlie Dawes has been forgotten by history – and deserves to be remembered and occasionally quoted.